szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - **On a miss**: The metal reacts violently within you.
 Suffer harm from metal poisoning, lose access to your Allomantic powers temporarily, or face other severe consequences.

 _Note: Using unprocessed metals can be a game-changing decision.
 Collaborate with your GM to ensure the effects and narrative implications are fitting for the situation._
-### Feathered Step

-- **Description**: By delicately pushing against the floor or ground, you can lighten your steps to the point they're almost silent, making you move like a whisper.
-- **Cost**: Burn 1 hold of Steel.
-- **Effect**: For a short duration, your steps are near-silent, allowing you to move with exceptional stealth.
-You gain a +1 forward to any DEX-based rolls related to sneaking or remaining undetected.

 ## Common Metals